meet-projects/Y2YL201617_Week12/README.md

 Select a color scheme and font family for your website.
 Use the W3Schools tutorials as your guiding light.

 ## Styling
-Style your flash alerts, forms, favicons, and other small details of your webapp to give it a more profession look and feel.
+Style your flash alerts, forms, buttons, favicons, and other small details of your webapp to give it a more profession look and feel.

 ## Extra Features
 Explore some of the other How-To's and tutorials on the W3Schools website and see if you can implement them in your own web application.